 "🎶 Look out!
 Look out!

 They're here, and there.

 ~ Pink Elephants, Dumbo (1941)

 The term "seeing pink elephants", is a euphemism for a drunken hallucination.
 However, there are actual rare pink elephants, a natural albino variation, also sometimes referred to as "white elephants."
-Before this became the standard phrase, people were said to "see snakes" or "see snakes in their boots."
-By 1889 and throughout the 1890s, writers began to elaborate on the standard "snakes" idiom by describing drunken visions of "a pink and green elephant and feathered hippopotamus" as well as "the pink elephant with the orange trunk and the yellow giraffe with green trimmings."
-Whatever their colour, World Elephant Day is an international event dedicated to the preservation and protection of the world's elephants in the wild, in sanctuary, or wherever they are found so that we can all continue to see and co-exist with this most magnificent of creatures. 💗 🐘🐘🐘 💗
+Before "seeing pink elephants" became a standard phrase, people were said to "see snakes" or "see snakes in their boots."
+But by 1889, writers had begun to expand on the "snakes" idiom by describing drunken visions of "a pink and green elephant and feathered hippopotamus" as well as "the pink elephant with the orange trunk and the yellow giraffe with green trimmings."
+Whatever the colour, World Elephant Day is an international event dedicated to the preservation and protection of the world's elephants in the wild, in sanctuary, or wherever they are found so that we can all continue to see and co-exist with this most magnificent of creatures. 💗 🐘🐘🐘 💗

 On August 12, 2012, the inaugural World Elephant Day was launched to bring attention to the urgent plight of Asian and African elephants.
 The elephant is loved, revered and respected by people and cultures around the world, yet the number of elephants in the wild is dwindling.
 They are increasingly vulnerable in terms of illegal species harvesting and encroachment on their habitats.

 There are many ways to support elephants, either by focussing on the plight and conservation of wild elephants or by helping to provide a better quality of life and sanctuary for rescued or abandoned elephants who have been raised or worked in captivity.